Case Management Services

 The Case Management Program for the Frail Elderly (CMPFE) coordinates community services to help seniors remain in their own homes.
 The program is designed to prevent premature institutionalization of the elderly by arranging for appropriate services.

 Eligible seniors must be 60 years of age or older and need assistance with at least two activities of daily living.
 Activities of daily living include dressing, grooming, bathing, toileting, transferring, and ambulation.

 Case Management is the coordination of in-home services by a caring professional.
-The Case Manager assesses the senior's abilities and needs, then with the help of the interdisciplinary team recommends services to the senior and their family.
+The Case Manager assesses the senior's abilities and needs.
 This is a client-driven service.
 Clients determine which services they do or do not want to receive.

 Eligible consumers may receive a combination of the following services:

 - Adult Day Care